themightydeity/kodi-alexa/README.md

 # Alexa integration with Kodi

+### This fork adds capability of turning on the TV using HDMI-CEC (If it is available in your Kodi box), you need [script.cectvcontrol
+](https://github.com/themightydeity/script.cectvcontrol) Kodi addon for it to work
+- Turn on the tv
+- Turn off the tv

 ## Updating

 If you are updating from a previous version, **it is very important that you browse to the UPGRADING.md file and look at what you need to do.**